 Once you have been accepted and your switch has been approved, you will receive an email and/or a welcome package in the mail.

-Does AAP&G offer renewable or green energy?
+Does AAP&G offer renewable energy?

 Yes we do.
 Each state has a minimum requirement for renewable energy content and we comply with each state requirement.
 Additionally, we offer a variety of options for increasing the percentage of renewable energy via the purchase of Renewable Energy Credits (RECs).